fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 - Bomb (Magan Underworld): *M:Zak's Speed*
 - Magic Chain (Necropolis): *M:Zak's Speed*
-- Mage Ring (Kingshome Dungeon): *D:Whirl Wind* — note that the Magic Ring (Phoebus Dungeon) *does* cast this spell successfully
+- Mage Ring (Kingshome Dungeon): *D:Whirl Wind* — note that the Magic Ring (Phoebus Dungeon) will cast this spell normally
 - Branches (Snake Pit): *D:Beast Call*

 Final note on inventory: keep an eye out throughout this document for **Easter Eggs**.
 In my exploration of the the decompiled data files I found a number of references to items, encounters, skills, spells, etc. that can't actually be found in the game.
 I've included their stats just for the sake of completeness, and your entertainment.

-After you get Ugly's boat, the teleporter in the Necropolis at the end of the spider hallway works differently depending on what kind of computer you're using to play the game.
-On the PC, it teleports you back to your boat.
-On the Apple, it teleports you to somewhere in Dilmun and ghost-sails the boat back to Smuggler's Cove.

 The Dead Bolt does some serious damage (1d20), but it also has a very odd feature: you can cast *S:Charger* on it to refill it as if it were a magic item.
 It's the only quiver that this works on.
 Internally it has similar bits set to the Magic Quiver, but that one 'recharges itself'.

 In Lanac'toor's Lab, if you take the stairs back up to Mud Toad, the statue of Lanac'toor is mysteriously broken again.
 As soon as you take any move (including checking the automap or turning), the statue reforms.
-This one feels to me like a display bug in the engine.
+This appears to be a minor bug in how the game keeps track of which parts of the statue you've returned.

 The code that runs when you leave a map usually uses your current location as well as your current facing to determine where to send you.
 In most places this works the way you'd think, but the developers took a few shortcuts and made some "well it's gotta do *something*"-type decisions.
 For instance, if you leave the Bridge of Exiles to the E, you end up on King's Isle, and if you leave to the W, you end up on the Snake Pit side.
 But what happens if you leave to the N?
 You're on a bridge; there's only water on the Dilmun map to the N of here.
 So they drop you on the same place as if you'd left to the E or W. The problem, of course, is that if you exit to the N on the E side, you wind up on a fight with a bunch of Goblins.
 Run away from that fight while facing S... and you turn around and run into the water.
 There's a few other instances like this.